7 lessons, 3 hours.

 Learning it can be quite difficult and confusing for beginners!

 The Spanish use a method quite similar to this, with long brown willow rods and no separate base sticks, and with this take the speed factor to a whole other level.
-Something that I hope to, one day, teach in my school as well.
+Something I hope to, one day, teach in my school as well.

 In this theoretical lesson we will take our round-base knowledge to the next level.